darosio/nima_io/README.md

 ii can be imported and used as a Python package.
 The following modules are
 available:

-    imgread.read - TODO DESCRIBE
+    nima_io.read - TODO DESCRIBE

-To use imgread in your python:
+To use nima_io in your python:

-    from imgread import read
+    from nima_io import read

 ## Features / Description